VodqaChennai-13thEdition/gatling_perf/README.md

 2. Headers definition – This provides the headers for each request that will be sent to the server.
 This is relevant because the headers also add a bit of load to the server you are testing.
 3. Scenario definition - The core of your test!
 A Scenario is a group of actions (GET, POST, etc.) that will be executed in order to simulate a user interaction with your application.
 4. Simulation definition - This defines the load (amount of users) that will concurrently execute your scenario for a period of time.

+### Running the simulation scripts in terminal (For Mac):
+Use the following command (Here 'simulation1' is the name of the task mentioned in build.gradle file):
+./gradlew simulation1